-2.28 SUPPORTING A REDUCTION IN THE ADM THRESHOLD FOR K-6 AND 7-12 SCHOOLSAASB urges the Legislature to amend AS 14.17.905 to reduce to no higher than 41 the community ADM threshold for counting the K-6 ADM and 7-12 ADM as separate schools.
+2.28 SUPPORTING A REDUCTION IN THE ADM THRESHOLD FOR K-6 AND 7-12 SCHOOLS

+AASB urges the Legislature to amend AS 14.17.905 to reduce to no higher than 41 the community ADM threshold for counting the K-6 ADM and 7-12 ADM as separate schools.

 Rationale.
-The current threshold of 101 ADM for counting K-6 and 7-12 as separate schools was established before the NCLB requirement to have "highly qualified" teachers teaching in all core academic areas.
-Given the numerous requirements for graduation, it is virtually impossible for small secondary schools to employ teachers who are "highly qualified" in multiple core academic areas if their funding is reduced by not being funded as a separate school.
+The current threshold of 101 ADM for counting K-6 and 7-12 as separate schools was established before the federal requirement to have "highly qualified" teachers teaching in all core academic areas.
+Given the numerous requirements for graduation, it is virtually impossible for small secondary schools to employ teachers who are "highly qualified" in multiple core academic areas or to teach the rigorous curriculum required for the Alaska Performance Scholarship if their funding is reduced by not being funded as a separate school.
 As currently written, AS14.17.905 does not recognize the financial requirements imposed on small schools to employ "highly qualified" secondary teachers.
 The Alaska Association of School Administrators has expressly endorsed the 41-student threshold.
-Adopted 2008 Amended 2009 (Sunsets Nov.
+Adopted 2008 Amended 2009, 2010 (Sunsets Nov.
 2013)

-2.29 URGING THE STATE TO MITIGAGE THE IMPACTS OF EXCESS FACILITY SPACE IN DISTRICTS
+2.29 URGING THE STATE TO MITIGATE THE IMPACTS OF EXCESS FACILITY SPACE IN DISTRICTS